Updated March 31, 2026

 Coverage can vary, but Hawaii barber shop insurance often centers on general liability for customer injury, bodily injury, property damage, and slip and fall claims, plus professional liability for professional errors, negligence, or omissions tied to grooming services.

 Pricing varies by location, services offered, employee count, lease terms, claims history, and coverage choices.
-The state data shows an average premium range of $55 to $221 per month, but actual quotes can differ.
+Actual quotes can differ based on those factors.

-Hawaii requires workers' compensation for businesses with 1 or more employees, with a sole proprietor exemption noted in the state data.
+Hawaii requires workers' compensation for businesses with 1 or more employees, with a sole proprietor exemption.
 Many commercial leases also require proof of general liability coverage.

 Yes.
 A quote can usually be tailored for a single-chair setup, a suite, or a multi-chair shop.
 The insurer will typically look at your services, space, and staffing to match the coverage to your operation.